-- 1.- It is resolved that heights on shore, including elevations of lights, should be referred to a HW datum.
-Heights should be referred to Mean Sea Level (MSL) where the tidal range is not appreciable.
-The datum used should be clearly stated on all charts. - 2.- a) It is resolved that the datum for tide predictions shall be the same as chart datum (datum for sounding reduction).
-It is further resolved that the Lowest Astronomical Tide (LAT), or as closely equivalent to this level as is practically acceptable to Hydrographic Offices, be adopted as chart datum where tides have an appreciable effect on the water level.
-Alternatively the differences between LAT and national chart datums may be specified on nautical documents.
-If low water levels in a specific area frequently deviate from LAT, chart datum may be adapted accordingly. - b) It is resolved that Highest Astronomical Tide (HAT) be adopted as the datum for vertical clearances where tides have an appreciable effect on the water level.
-Alternatively the differences between HAT and national datums for vertical clearances may be specified on nautical documents.
+- 5 It is resolved that heights on shore, including elevations of lights, should be referred to a HW datum. - It is resolved that the Lowest Astronomical Tide (LAT), or as closely equivalent to this level as is practically acceptable to Hydrographic Offices, be adopted as chart datum.
+Alternatively the differences between LAT and national chart datums may be specified in nautical documents.
+If low water levels in a specific area frequently deviate from LAT, chart datum may be adapted accordingly. - 7 It is resolved that Highest Astronomical Tide (HAT) be adopted as the datum for vertical clearances.
+Alternatively the differences between HAT and national datums for vertical clearances may be specified in nautical documents.
 If high water levels in a specific area frequently deviate from HAT, the datum for vertical clearances may be adapted accordingly.
-It is further resolved that a HW datum be used for vertical clearances in non-tidal waters.